jbmusso/grex/README.md

 ####idRegex (default: false)

 This can remain as false ids are numbers.
-If the id is not a number (i.e. alpha-numeric or string), then idRegex must to be set.
-This property will enable grex to distinduish between an id and another expression.
+If the id is not a number (i.e. alpha-numeric or string), but passing parseFloat() test, then idRegex must to be set.
+This property will enable grex to distinduish between an id and a float expression.

 ```e.g.
 g.setOptions({ host: 'myDomain', graph: 'myOrientdb', idRegex: /^[0-9]+:[0-9]+$/ });